-One of the largest privately-held companies in the world, Koch Industries is primarily a family-owned company, built on values such as integrity, humility and a desire to add real, long-term value to society.
-Koch companies employ about 60,000 people and have a presence in almost 60 countries.
+One of the largest privately held companies in the world, Koch Industries is primarily a family owned company, built on values such as integrity, humility and a desire to add real, long-term value to society.
+Koch companies have a presence in about 60 countries and employ more than 100,000 people worldwide, with about 60,000 of those in the United States.

 As a privately held company, Koch Industries does not release financial statements or other financial data.
-However, since 1960, the value of the Standard & Poor's 500 grew 100-fold, assuming the reinvestment of dividends.
-During that same period, the value of Koch Industries grew nearly 3,500-fold, using the same assumptions.
+However, since 1960, the value of the Standard & Poor's 500 grew 160-fold, assuming the reinvestment of dividends.
+During that same period, the value of Koch Industries grew nearly 4,600-fold, using the same assumptions.

 Contributing to the company’s continued financial strength is the shareholders’ long-time policy of reinvesting 90 percent of earnings.
-Since 2003, Koch companies have invested about $50 billion in acquisitions and other capital investments.
+Since 2003, Koch companies have invested more than $80 billion in acquisitions and other capital investments.

 Its unique Market-Based Management® business philosophy has fueled Koch Industries' growth and success over the years.